sjpjoshi/CLinearAlgebra/README.md

 ## CLinearAlgebra

-This project is on hiatus until the Winter(around mid-December).
-Please look into my other projects in the meantime
+This project is on hiatus until the Spring(around early April).
+Please look into my other projects in the meantime.
+I have deleted everything previously in this repo.
+So nothing of use is currently here